-If you don’t want to lug your bags on public transportation, at least schedule your ride with Uber.
+If you don’t want to lug your bags on public transportation, at least schedule a ride with Uber.
 It’s more convenient than a cab, and almost always cheaper, sometimes as much as 50% less.
 And you may be able to find someone to share an Uber to the same hotel, or one nearby.

 You also can stay fewer nights.
 Boot Camp is on Thursday and Friday.
 Leave Friday evening instead of Saturday morning.
 That’s just two nights instead of three.
-But make sure you get there Wednesday.
-The sessions start early on Thursday morning, and that opening act is a killer (it’s my presentation on how to build a dominating show in any market size).

 Food and drinks can be expensive, but if you’re careful and opportunistic, it’s not that much.

 The MSBC registration will include a lunch on both Thursday and Friday, and there’s a Thursday evening cocktail party with snacks.
 And there are always vendors with snacks around.
 Or maybe you can scam a free lunch or dinner from one of them.

 Beyond that, it’s easy to find inexpensive fast food near the hotel instead of eating in the hotel restaurants.
-Or, find a nearby market and buy fruit, snacks and drinks to eat in your room!
+Or find a nearby market and buy fruit, snacks and drinks to eat in your room!